mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     .flatMapConcat { actor -> biographyRepository.findBio(actor)}
 ```

-As we said, the `flatMapConcat` function will take the first argument of the first flow, in this case `henryCavill`, and will wait for the second flow to emit all its values before processing the next value of the first flow.
-In fact, the output of the program is:
+As we said, the `flatMapConcat` function will take the first argument of the first flow, in this case, `henryCavill`, and will wait for the second flow to emit all its values before processing the next value of the first flow.
+The output of the program is:

 ```
 Actor(id=Id(id=1), firstName=FirstName(firstName=Henry), lastName=LastName(lastName=Cavill))